Sebskyo/OneeChan/README.md

 #### Install instructions

+Installing [4chan X](#compatibility-with-4chan-x-forks-and-others) is **required** for Oneechan to work.

-- Firefox: Requires the Greasemonkey addon.
+- Firefox: Requires the [Greasemonkey](https://addons.mozilla.org/firefox/addon/greasemonkey/) addon.
 Click the Install link above.

-- Chrome: Requires the Tampermonkey extension.
+- Chrome: Requires the [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl) extension.
 Click the Install link above.
 Alternatively you can download a [.crx here](https://nebukazar.github.io/OneeChan/builds/OneeChan.crx) if you are using Chromium or are not using Windows.
 Drag&drop into the extensions page to install.

 #### Compatibility with 4chan X forks and others: